AdnanAliMumtaz/AdnanAliMumtaz/README.md

   <h2><a href="https://adnanalimumtaz.netlify.app">🔗 Visit Personal Portfolio</a></h2>
 </div>

-I am Adnan Ali Mumtaz, a recenet First-Class BSC Computer Science Graduate.
+I am Adnan Ali Mumtaz, a recent First-Class BSC Computer Science Graduate.
 My journey in software development is driven by a passion for solving complex problems and creating innovative solutions that make a difference.<br><br>

 # 🔬 Tech Stack